 We will ensure that your personal and health information will not be disclosed to other State institutions and authorities except if required by law or other regulation.

 When you provide us with personal and health information about other individuals, we rely on you to make them aware that such information will or may be provided to us, the types of third parties that we may provide it to, the relevant purposes that we and such third parties will use it for, and how they can access it.

 We have implemented technology and security policies, rules and measures to protect the personal information that we have under our control.
 However, you should be aware that there are risks in transmitting information across the Internet.
 So while we strive to protect such information, we cannot ensure or warrant the security of any information transmitted to us online and individuals do so at their own risk.
 If you are concerned about conveying sensitive material to us over the Internet, you might prefer to contact us by telephone or mail.

 Once any personal information comes into our possession, we will take reasonable steps to protect that information from misuse and loss and from unauthorised access, modification and disclosure.
 We will remove personal information from our system where it is no longer required, except where archiving is required and in compliance with the Public Records Act 1973.

 Statistical collection methods

-Should you wish to gain access to, or correction of, your personal information held by DPC, you may contact the person within DPC who holds the information, or else, you should contact the Privacy Officer.
+Should you wish to gain access to, or correction of, your personal information held by us, you may contact the person within DPC or VMC who holds the information, or else, you should contact the Privacy Officer.

 For enquiries relating to privacy issues at DPC, contact: